haacked/haacked.com/_posts/archived/2007-12-09-writing-unit-tests-for-controller-actions.aspx.markdown

 ---
 layout: post
-title: "Writing Unit Tests For Controller Actions"
+title: Writing Unit Tests For Controller Actions
 date: 2007-12-09 -0800
 comments: true
 disqus_identifier: 18434
-categories: [asp.net,code,asp.net mvc,tdd]
+categories:
+- asp.net
+- code
+- asp.net mvc
+- tdd
+redirect_from: "/archive/2007/12/08/writing-unit-tests-for-controller-actions.aspx/"
 ---

 UPDATE: Completely ignore the contents of this post.
 All of this is out-dated.
 Test specific subclasses are no longer necessary with ASP.NET MVC since our [April CodePlex